elvenj/ieee-power-emission/README.md

 ## Contact

-For more information, contact me at [elven@estudante.ufscar.br].
+For more information, contact me at [elven@estudante.ufscar.br] or social pages here: https://www.linkedin.com/in/elven-jr